mrchidubem/project/README.md

 ## 🙏 Acknowledgments

-- **PowerLane Project PMP** for providing the AI Software Engineering certification program
+- **Power Learn Project Africa** for providing the Artificial Intelligence in Software Engineering certificate program
 - **Firebase** for backend infrastructure and hosting
 - **OpenStreetMap** for free pharmacy location data
 - **React Community** for excellent tools and libraries